bibleexchange/courses/poetry/en/302_proverbs-words.md

 #### Don't be quick to answer

 We need to think before we talk.
 Knee-jerk reactions are hardly ever profitable (15:28).
 There is a saying that says, "God gave you two ears and only one mouth, so you should do twice as much listening as you do talking."
 That is not scripture, but it is a scriptural principle that we need to listen.
-We should not give our opinion about something before we have a good understanding of it (18:13).
 We also need to be careful that we are not listening to foolish people, liars, or talebearers (14:7; 17:4; 20:19).

 Proverbs 18:13 says that we need to be careful to listen to someone tell us about a problem before we answer.
+We should not give our opinion about something before we have a good understanding of it.
 In court, the judge listens to both sides of a problem before he makes a decision.
 See also 16:20, 21:23, and 29:20.

 #### Talking too much is not good